Amagerd1113/24FA_ENGR1000J_section3/GAME_RULE.md

 ## **4. Collaboration and Bluetooth Communication**

 But above all else, this race is a story of teamwork.
-One robot holds the key to seeing the obstacles ahead, but it cannot act alone. **It must rely on its sensorless partner to navigate and carry the board with equal precision.** They speak a silent language, a series of **Bluetooth signals** exchanged in the heat of the moment, guiding, warning, celebrating small victories as they move forward.
+One robot holds the key to seeing the obstacles ahead, but it cannot act alone.
+It must rely on its sensorless partner to navigate and carry the board with equal precision.
+They speak a silent language, a series of **Bluetooth signals** exchanged in the heat of the moment, guiding, warning, celebrating small victories as they move forward.

 **Reminder: The Bluetooth module is essential for effective teamwork and navigation in this competition.
 It must be used to transmit necessary data between the sensor-equipped car and the sensorless car.
-If the Bluetooth communication is not utilized practically and effectively to share essential information, points will be deducted as a penalty.**
+If the Bluetooth communication is not utilized practically and effectively to share essential information, half of points will be deducted as a penalty.**

 ## **5. Scoring and Timing**